Information about a Virtual Research Environment (VRE)

 - Uses public cloud infrastructure (Microsoft Azure);

-- Flexible (by simply scaling up and down the amount of CPU and Memory);
+- Flexible (by simply scaling up and down the amount of CPU and Memory or by changing the hardware to GPU).

 - Efficient (by adjusting the type of hardware);